 If you are interested in getting involved with the committee, or wish to put forward suggestions for pursuing issues concerning international graduate students or potential events, please contact the IGSIC Chair or the VP Student Services.
 We also strongly encourage SOGS International Graduate Students to join the committee’s Facebook group: https://www.facebook.com/groups/Western.SOGS.IGSIC/ for up-to-date information.

 All tickets for events associated with IGSIC will usually be sold, unless otherwise stated, at the SOGS Office (UCC 260).
-In order to purchase tickets for IGSIC events, you must be an international student.
+In order to purchase tickets for IGSIC events, you must be an international graduate student.
+Family members are welcome.
+When IGSIC and the OSC partner on certain events, these events are then open to all graduate students.

 Orientation and Social Committee (OSC)

-The Orientation and Social Committee (OSC) is a SOGS committee devoted to organizing Fall Orientation and social events throughout the year.
-It is also responsible for producing and distributing the SOGS Handbook/Dayplanner (which can be picked up, along with the bus pass, in the SOGS Office – UCC 260 in early September).
+The Orientation and Social Committee (OSC) is a SOGS committee devoted to organizing Fall Orientation and social events throughout the year, which include: our monthly Board Game Night (third Wednesday), Oktoberfest, London Knights (OHL hockey) outing, Ugly Sweater (Holiday) Party, Skiing, Wonderland and Grand Bend trips, and Karaoke nights.
 The OSC is also devoted to supporting The Grad Club by hosting the majority of its events there.

 Orientation: Each year, the OSC/SOGS participates in the School of Graduate and Postdoctoral Studies (SGPS)’s Orientation for new students.
 The OSC also organizes Fall Orientation (usually in the third week of September) for incoming and returning students (the majority of which takes place at The Grad Club).
-Fall Orientation usually includes a New Student Party, the distribution of the Canadian Federation of Students ISIC Cards (International Student Identity Cards), along with food, games, and prizes.
+Fall Orientation usually includes an Amazing Race: SOGS Edition, Board Game Night, New Student Party, the distribution of the Canadian Federation of Students ISIC Cards (International Student Identity Cards).
+All events include food, games, and prizes!

 All tickets for events associated with the OSC will usually be sold, unless otherwise stated, at the SOGS Office (UCC 260).